Carcinogenic bacteria

 Cancer bacteria are bacteria infectious organisms that are known or suspected to cause cancer.
 While cancer-associated bacteria have long been considered to be opportunistic (i.e., infecting healthy tissues after cancer has already established itself), there is some evidence that bacteria may be directly carcinogenic.
+Evidence has shown that a specific stage in cancer can be associated with bacteria that is pathogenic.
 The strongest evidence to date involves the bacterium H. pylori and its role in gastric cancer.

 Oncoviruses are viral agents that are similarly suspected of causing cancer.

 Known to cause cancer

 Helicobacter pylori colonizes the human stomach and duodenum.
+It is described as a Class 1 carcinogen.
 In some cases it can cause stomach cancer and MALT lymphoma.
 Animal models have demonstrated Koch's third and fourth postulates for the role of Helicobacter pylori in the causation of stomach cancer.
 The mechanism by which H. pylori causes cancer may involve chronic inflammation, or the direct action of some of its virulence factors, for example, CagA has been implicated in carcinogenesis.
+Another bacteria that is in this genus is Helicobacter hepaticus, which causes hepatitis and liver cancer in mice.

+Chronic inflammation

+Chronic inflammation contributes to the pathogenesis of several types of malignant diseases, but it is particularly important for H. pylori.
+Following a H. pylori infection many circulating immune cells are recruited to the infection site including neutrophils.
+To destroy the pathogens, neutrophils produce substances with antimicrobial activities such as oxidants like reactive oxygen species (ROS) and reactive nitrogen species (RNS).
+H. pylori can survive the induced oxidative stress by producing antioxidant enzymes such as e.g., catalase.
+However, the overproduction of ROS and RNS induces various types of DNA damage in the infected gastric cells.At the same time H. pylori is known to down-regulate major DNA repair pathways.
+As a result, genomic and mitochondrial mutations accumulate, leading to genomic instability - a well-known hallmark of Cancer - in the gastric cells.